Skip to content

-Like talami dough, the dough for fatayar is different than standard bread dough.
-This dough is not nearly as wet as talami dough, but it is a sticky dough that takes just one rise (typically bread-baking is a two-rise process).
+The dough for Lebanese fatayer pies is different than standard bread dough.
+This dough is not nearly as wet as what I like for Lebanese talami, but it is a sticky dough that takes just one rise (typically bread-baking is a two-rise process).

-The sticky factor is key in encouraging the little bundles, which are pinched closed, to keep from opening up.
+The sticky factor is key in encouraging the little bundles, which are pinched closed, to stay closed and keep from opening up.

-Use this technique to make my Lebanese Spinach Pie (Spinach Fatayer) recipe!
+Use this technique to make my Lebanese Spinach Pie (Spinach Fatayer) recipe, and review my tips for The Secret to Perfect Fatayer Dough.

 I’m diverging in technique here from what I learned growing up and from what is still done by many a Lebanese cook.
 They make little balls out of the risen dough and then roll out each of those to form the round that will be stuffed with spinach.
 It’s difficult, though, to get the dough thin enough and sticky enough this way.

 Now your dough is ready to stuff and close.
 I wish I could say the rest of it is easy like a Sunday morning, but I’ve gotta tell you, I’ve been a fatayar-making machine trying to find the simplest, most successful method with a delicious result for all of us, and in the process I discovered swear words I didn’t know I had in me.
-Here’s where I landed.
+Here’s where I landed, Lebanese Spinach Pie (Fatayer Recipe)

 20 Comments